Search

 1. Good reputation;

-3. Accept the charter of the Council of Resistance and commit to working towards the realization of its values and goals;
+3. Accepts the charter of the SCNR and commit to working towards the realization of its values and goals;

 Article 56